MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-http-client-pipeline.md

 ## HTTP clients

 The Azure SDK for Java is implemented using an `HttpClient` abstraction.
-This abstraction enables a pluggable architecture that accepts multiple HTTP client libraries or custom implementations when the need arises.
+This abstraction enables a pluggable architecture that accepts multiple HTTP client libraries or custom implementations.
 However, to simplify dependency management for most users, all Azure client libraries depend on `azure-core-http-netty`.
 As such, the [Netty](https://netty.io) HTTP client is the default client used in all Azure SDK for Java libraries.

-Although Netty is the default HTTP client, there are three implementations available for your use, depending on which dependencies you already have in your project.
+Although Netty is the default HTTP client, the SDK provides three client implementations, depending on which dependencies you already have in your project.
 These implementations are for:

 * [Netty](https://netty.io)
 * [OkHttp](https://square.github.io/okhttp/)